PeqNP/ays-docs/content/library/what-is-a-runbook.md

 ---
-title: "What Is a Runbook"
+title: "What Is a Runbook?"
 date: 2022-04-05T06:18:26-07:00
 draft: false
 ---

-# What Is a Runbook?
+# Runbooks

 When an issue occurs with a service, it is important to know what steps can be taken to quickly resolve the issue.
 This is the purpose of a runbook.
 It is a "how-to" guide to help new, and experienced, operators to resolve common problems that a service may encounter.